 Given Doc's incredible personality and ease of handling, we would like to make Doc a permanent Ambassador horse.
 In this position, he will be an educator.
 He will teach volunteers how to groom, bath, and handle horses safely.
 He will remain in our care for his remaining years.
 To keep and care for Doc permanently, we need a sponsor for Doc.
 Please consider becoming Doc's sponsor today.

 Khalila is a beautiful 7 year old Arabian Morgan Cross Mare.
 We just confirmed that Khalila is in foal.
-We know that she is at least 4 months pregnant, which is how long she has been with us.
+We know that she is due to foal between mid-January and mid-February 2021!
 Khalila will receive groundwork, desensitizing, and will lightly be ridden until the later months of her pregnancy.
 Gestation period for horses is 11-12 months.
 Therefore, we are in need of a sponsorship for Khalila and her unborn foal.
 Currently, the cost to feed her is $150 a month.
 During the later months and after the foal is born, that cost will increase to $250 a month due to more hay intake and specialized grain for nursing mares.
 Please consider sponsoring Khalila during her pregnancy and up until the foal is weaned.

 Back to: Horses